|

 will pop-up.

-knew him well from the 1920s until his death in 1959, his wife was regarded
+knew him well from the 1920s until Daniel's death in 1959, had the idea that in his youth he had in some

 way been connected with the design of one of the pubs that stand on